timboudreau/scamper/README.md

  * Configure a Sender with handlers for our message types
  * Loop forever sending a `WHAT_TIME_IS_IT` message every 5 seconds
+    * A Message object is simply a wrapper for a message type and a payload
  * You will see the response logged

 See the subproject `scamper-date-demo` to build and run this.